awsdocs/aws-sdk-for-javascript-v3/doc_source/lambda-create-table-create-lambda-function.md

 This topic is part of a tutorial that demonstrates how to create, deploy, and run a Lambda function using the AWS SDK for JavaScript\.
 To start at the beginning of the tutorial, see [Creating and using Lambda functions](lambda-create-table-example.md)\.

-In the root of your project, create an `mylambdafunction.ts` file, and copy and paste the content below into it\.
-Replace *"REGION"* with the AWS region\.
+In the root of your project, create an `mylambdafunction.js` file, and copy and paste the content below into it\.
+Replace *REGION* with the AWS region\.

 Run the following command to bundle the Lambda function and the required Amazon Web Services modules\.

 ```
-webpack mylambdafunction.ts --mode development --target web --devtool false -o index.js
+webpack mylamdbafunction.js --mode development --target node --devtool false --output-library-target umd -o index.js
 ```

 **Important**
 Notice the output is named `index.js`\.
-This is because Lambda functions must have an `index.js` handler to work\.
+This is because Lambda functions must have an `indeltjieblllkbvt x.js` handler to work\.

 Compress the bundled output file, `index.js`, into a ZIP file named `my-lambda-function.zip`\.